anhdoan0810/Morphing/README.md

 # Complexity of Setup: Precision is Crucial
 Morphing only works well when the software fully understands your intent:

-Control entities – what is allowed to move (edges, surfaces, nodes)

-Constraint entities – what must stay fixed (boundaries, interfaces)

-Direction or path – how the deformation should be applied

-Guide paths / follower constraints – for curved or organic shapes
+-Control entities – what is allowed to move (edges, surfaces, nodes) -Constraint entities – what must stay fixed (boundaries, interfaces) -Direction or path – how the deformation should be applied -Guide paths / follower constraints – for curved or organic shapes

 Morphing parameters (design variables) – for parametric studies

 🛠️ Without these definitions, morphing can cause:

-Unwanted mesh distortion
+- Unwanted mesh distortion

-Poor element quality
+- Poor element quality

-Interference with connected parts
+- Interference with connected parts

 It’s not just “dragging a line” — it’s about giving the solver rules it can trust.